 The lives of both Joseph and Judah are obviously linked throughout the final chapters of the Book of Genesis, in what could be called the “Joseph/Judah cycle.”
 Theologically, these chapters continue to broadly disclose divine oversight in the lives of the Genesis patriarchs, plus pointing to future salvation—especially through the lives of Joseph and Judah.
 First, a consideration of Joseph.

-• is given a vision of the sons of Israel worshiping him;
+• He is given a vision of the sons of Israel worshiping him;

-• is unsuccessfully defended by Reuben, as Pilate later does for Jesus;
+• He is unsuccessfully defended by Reuben, similar to Pilate's interaction with Jesus;

-• is eventually thrown into a pit, sold for 30 pieces of silver through the mediation of Judah (whose name, in Greek form, would be “Judas”);
+• He is eventually thrown into a pit and sold for 30 pieces of silver through the mediation of Judah (whose name, in Greek form, would be “Judas”);

-• his coat is dipped in blood, the blood of a goat (the animal linked with atonement in Leviticus), and presented to Jacob, Joseph’s father;
+• His coat is dipped in blood, the blood of a goat (the animal linked with atonement in Leviticus), and presented to Jacob, his father;

-• finds safety in Egypt (as did baby Jesus);
+• He finds safety in Egypt (as did baby Jesus);

-• prospers in all that he does because God is with him; throughout his ordeal in exile as the narrative states, “the Lord was with Joseph and showed him steadfast love” (39:21, ESV);
+• He prospers in all that he does because God is with him; throughout his ordeal in exile as the narrative states, “the Lord was with Joseph and showed him steadfast love” (Gen. 39:21, ESV);

-• is falsely accused of wrongdoing and unjustly punished, remaining faithful despite terrible suffering;
+• He is falsely accused of wrongdoing and unjustly punished, remaining faithful despite terrible suffering;

-• prophesies the salvation of one and the death of the other—just as Jesus will promise salvation to one of the criminals on the cross;
+• He prophesies the salvation of one and the death of the other—just as Jesus will promise salvation to one of the criminals with Him on the Cross;

-• is finally vindicated in Genesis 41—as does Jesus;
+• He is finally vindicated in Genesis 41—as is Jesus;

 The world came hungry to Joseph and found that he was the only one who could provide food.
 The same is found in Jesus, the Bread of Life, in a far greater and more lasting way—with the result of blessing for a starving world—in fulfillment of the promise to Abraham.

-• feeds the nations, and then, after contacted by his brothers seeking food in the major famine, he is reconciled with them—perhaps behind Paul’s argument that the salvation of the Gentiles will, after a time, lead to the salvation of Israel (Romans 9–11).
+• He feeds the nations, and then, after being contacted by his brothers seeking food during a major famine, he is reconciled with them—perhaps behind Paul’s argument that the salvation of the Gentiles will, after a time, lead to the salvation of Israel (Romans 9–11).

 The Pulpit Commentary also refers to several ways that Joseph was separate from his brothers.
 The Messiah, the eschatological Joseph, will be similarly separate, but in a far greater sense:

 1. In his father’s love: Jacob loved Joseph more than any of his other sons.
-So was Jesus the only begotten and well-beloved Son of the Father (Gen. 37:2; John 3:16).
+Jesus was the only begotten and well-beloved Son of the Father (Gen. 37:2; John 3:16).